Yahya Khan: US role

-The United States had been a major sponsor of President Yahya's military government.
+The United States had been a major sponsor of Yahya's military government.
 American journalist Gary Bass notes in The Blood Telegram: Nixon, Kissinger, and a Forgotten Genocide, "Nixon liked very few people, but he did like General Agha Muhammad Yahya Khan."
-Personal initiatives of President Yahya had helped to establish the communication channel between the United States and China, which would be used to set up the Nixon's trip in 1972.
+Personal initiatives of Yahya had helped to establish the communication channel between the United States and China, which would be used to set up the Nixon's trip in 1972.

 Since 1960, Pakistan was perceived in the United States as an integral bulwark against global Communism in the Cold War.
 The United States cautiously supported Pakistan during the 1971 conflict, although Congress kept an arms embargo in place.
 The economically-socialist India entered into a formal alliance with the Soviet Union in August 1971.

-Nixon urged President Yahya Khan multiple times to exercise restraint.
+Nixon urged Yahya Khan multiple times to exercise restraint.
 His objective was to prevent a war and safeguard Pakistan's interests, though he feared an Indian invasion of Pakistan that would lead to Indian domination of the subcontinent and strengthen the position of the Soviet Union.
 Similarly, President Yahya feared that an independent Bangladesh could lead to the disintegration of Pakistan, and said publicly in August 1971 that Indian military support for Bengali guerrillas could lead to war between India and Pakistan.